HarryGleeson/MealAnalyzer/README.md

 A partial upload of code only.
 Large files required to run backend including a Python configuration and a trained image classifier.

-Full project upload can be found at https://drive.google.com/file/d/1UMZijyXcAAU3EoUxzrzlgWgQTGpAcHE9/view?usp=sharing
+An example of the application in operation can be found in the repository.

 Harry Gleeson final year project UCD Computer Science 2018.